| | | |

 from God in this life (and that separate souls from God eternally in

 hell) if they are not repented.
-When the Jews
+When the Israelites

 talked about God “wiping away sins,” they referred to God’s